crstansbury/PSlabaudition/README.md

 Step 4.3 Now we need to enable the .conf file that we just created.

-Step 4.3.1 Enter the below command and be sure to change <yourServersIP> to the IP address of your server sudo a2ensite <yourServersIP>.conf
+Step 4.3.1 Enter the below command and be sure to change \<yourServersIP> to the IP address of your server:
+`sudo a2ensite <yourServersIP>.conf`

-Step 4.3.2 Now we will the server to recognize your servers IP address as it's name.
-To do that, run the below command, and then enter "ServerName <yourServersIP>" on a new line in the file.
-This can be anywhere, I put it about half way down, after "#ServerRoot '/etc/apache2' " sudo nano /etc/apache2/apache2.conf
+Step 4.3.2 Now we will have the server to recognize your servers IP address as it's name.
+To do that, run the below command, and then enter `ServerName <yourServersIP>` on a new line in the file.
+This can be anywhere, I put it about half way down, after `#ServerRoot '/etc/apache2' `
+sudo nano /etc/apache2/apache2.conf

 Step 4.3.2.1 copy "ServerName <yourServersIP> on a new line in the file